- 3 minutes to read

 <base_dir>/2019-11-01_11-35-40/test-1/run-1/Firefox_65.0.0_Mac_OS_X_10.15.0/1.png <base_dir>/2019-11-01_11-36-12/test-1/run-1/Chrome_73.0.0_Mac_OS_X_10.15.0/2.png <base_dir>/2019-11-01_11-36-55/test-1/run-1/Chrome_71.0.0_Windows_10.0.0/1.png

 The Path parameter specified in the Take Screenshot action overrides this pattern.
-If an action with the Path parameter is executed multiple times (for instance, in different browsers or quarantine runs), all screenshots are written to the same location.
+If TestCafe Studio executes an action with the Path parameter multiple times (for instance, in different browsers or quarantine runs), then all screenshots are written to the same location.
 As a result, screenshots are overwritten.

 When a screenshot is taken because a test fails, the errors subdirectory is added to its path: